gruntjs-updater/grunt-dom-templates/README.md

 # grunt-dom-templates

-> Smart partial HTML template loading solution.
+> Smart partial HTML template compiling and loading solution.
 Compiles you partial HTML templates into a javascript service.
 The service is an AMD module.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`